 If you would like to enquire about or access our Special Search Service, contact us on ph: 1300 657 843 (local call cost) or via email at email@example.com.

-This service is funded by the NSW Government’s Department of Family and Community Services.
+This service is funded by the NSW Government’s Department of Communities and Justice.
 It is provided free and Australia-wide to anyone (including children under 18 years old) separated by government intervention in NSW, and services can be offered face to face, via telephone or online communication.

 To be eligible for the Service a person must have exhausted all reasonable avenues of a standard search.
 This is because NSW adopts a self-help approach, giving responsibility to individuals to conduct their own searches to make contact.
 The Special Search Service assists people in situations where, for a variety of reasons, the searches already undertaken have failed to locate the other party.

 If you an Adopted Person or Adoptive Parent of a person who was adopted in NSW you will need to complete the steps below before being eligible for the Special Search Service